Write to your MP!

 As an astronomer living in your constituency, one of my main concerns is the continuing deterioration of the view of the night sky by light-pollution - the term used to describe light wasted sky-wards, predominantly by street-lights.
 Even the Milky-way is now no longer visible from my home.
 Hence, light pollution has seriously degraded my quality of life.
 In X2, light pollution (i.e. the amount of wasted light) has increased by X3% between 1994 and 2000.

 Light-pollution causes a variety of problems, not only for astronomers.
-It wastes vast amounts of money and electricity (two power stations worth in the UK), makes our streets unnecessarily dim (light is diverted away from the street into the sky), harms wildlife, unnecessarily damages the environment, and causes medical problems (more about these problems can be seen at the Campaign for Dark Skies website at http://www.dark-skies.org/theproblems.html ).
+It wastes vast amounts of money and electricity (two power stations worth in the UK), makes our streets unnecessarily dim (light is diverted away from the street into the sky), harms wildlife, unnecessarily damages the environment, and causes medical problems (more about these problems can be seen at the Commission for Dark Skies website at http://www.dark-skies.org/theproblems.html ).